Resort fee: Lawsuits

+The White House

+US President Biden targeted resort fees in the 2023 State of the Union.
+He stated "We're going to ban surprise resort fees that hotels charge on your bill.
+Those fees can cost you up to $90 a night at hotels that aren't even resorts."

+The White House under Biden had been taking on junk fees as a policy issue since 2022.
+On October 26, 2022, the White House released a statement stating "last month, at a meeting of the White House Competition Council, President Biden called on all agencies to reduce or eliminate hidden fees, charges, and add-ons for everything from banking services to cable and internet bills to airline and concert tickets.
+These so called "junk fees" are not just an irritant - they can weaken market competition, raise costs for consumers and businesses, and hit the most vulnerable Americans the hardest."

 Federal Trade Commission

 The Federal Trade Commission (FTC) is the US government organization with authority to regulate the hotel industry.
 On the subject of resort fees in 2012, FTC attorney Mamie Kresses said "The fees are not illegal as long as they're disclosed."
 What constitutes a clear disclosure, however, has been a matter of debate between the hotel industry and consumers.
 In 2012, FTC advised 22 hotel operators that their online rate quote totals, which did not include certain fees, may need to be updated to comply with FTC regulations.

 Since then the FTC has taken no legal action on resort fees.
 Consumer advocate Chris Elliott wrote "The FTC has failed to protect consumers from what is perhaps the most dishonest fee in the travel industry."
 In 2016, FTC Chairperson Ramirez wrote a letter to Congress on the subject of resort fees and said “in my view……the most efficient and effective means to mandate the type of industry-wide requirement you propose would be through legislation.”

 FTC published a report on the harm of resort fees on January 5, 2017, which concluded "that consumers are likely being harmed by the hotel industry practice of disclosing mandatory resort fees separate from posted room rates, without first disclosing the total price."

 The FTC announced that it will explore a rule to crack down on junk fees (such as hotel resort fees) on October 20, 2022.
 This was announced in an advance notice of proposed rulemaking.
 Six days later on October 26, 2022, FTC Chair Lina Khan stood onstage with President Biden announcing a national crackdown on junk fees such as "hidden hotel booking fees."